aindilis/free-life-planner/README.md

 + Remember what the doctors instructions were, in a paperless office with Machine Comprehension software, and helping you to conform to them.

-+ Reminding you to record what meal you ate after the bathroom door is opened.

 + Reminding you to work on your taxes, and to change your air filter.

 + Telling you that a particular plan of yours violates various moral